TI-Toolkit/tokens-wiki/tokens/augment(.md

 <hr>

 ## Description
-Returns a list, which is listB concatenated to the end of listA.
+Returns a list, which is `listB` concatenated to the end of `listA`.

 <b>Availability</b>: Token available everywhere.